Residential Projects

 Tebs View Court collapsed on Tuesday, killing a 6-year-old boy.

-In the latest case in Kericho, the owner of the ill-fated building is a contractor who was reportedly aware of the problems with the three-storey Tebs View Court, which fell on Tuesday, killing a 6-year-old boy.
+In the latest case in Kericho, the owner of the ill-fated building is a contractor who was reportedly aware of the problems with the three-story Tebs View Court, which fell on Tuesday, killing a 6-year-old boy.

-The building was occupied by six families and the all the occupants, except the victim, managed to escape when the building slowly began to sink at around 7.30 pm.
+The building was occupied by six families and all the occupants, except the victim, managed to escape when the building slowly began to sink at around 7.30 pm.

 The deceased is said to have sneaked back to collect his valuables shortly after he evacuated the building together with other family members.